Changes are coming to Find A Grave. See a preview now.

 Biographies I have written and photos I have added to Find A Grave are copyrighted by me and may not be shared or used without my explicit, written permission.
 This is Find A Grave's policy for all biographies and photos.
 Copying biographies or photos from this site is a copyright violation; you must contact the copyright owner for permission.
 Taking photos or biographies from Find A Grave and adding them to other web sites without permission, including Ancestry.com, is an express violation of copyright.

 If you are upset about an issue, imagined or otherwise, with a particular memorial, biography, or photograph created or contributed by a Find A Grave volunteer, you are expected to contact the individual privately and engage in a cordial, respectful two-way conversation to resolve the matter.
 Angry, flaming, accusatory messages will be removed, investigated, and reported to Find A Grave Administrators.
-This behavior is grounds for permanent suspension from Find A Grave.
+This behavior may result in permanent suspension from Find A Grave.

 |Find A Grave Friends|